Gman-Superfly/AKIRA/architecture_theoretical/ORTHOGONALITY.md

-│  ORTHOGONALITY is about LOW REDUNDANCY (no waste).                     │ │  WORMHOLES are about EXPLOITING SYNERGY (combining complements).       │ │                                                                         │ │  These are not contradictory — they are complementary goals!           │ │                                                                         │
+│  ORTHOGONALITY is about LOW REDUNDANCY (no waste).                     │ │  WORMHOLES are about EXPLOITING SYNERGY (combining complements).       │ │                                                                         │ │  These are not contradictory; they are complementary goals!            │ │                                                                         │
 └─────────────────────────────────────────────────────────────────────────┘
 ```